Last Updated

 Campus Based - Visit Website

-Purdue University's Master of Science in Speech-Language Pathology, ranked No. 2 by U.S. News & World Report, offers a campus-based program in West Lafayette, IN, designed to meet all academic, clinical certification, licensure, and credentialing requirements.
-This two-year program provides hands-on clinical experiences in the M.D.
-Steer Clinics, addressing communication and swallowing disorders across all ages, with a strong emphasis on high-quality clinical education and diverse research areas.
-Accredited by CAA, it includes comprehensive coursework and faculty with extensive experience, preparing graduates for significant impact in the field.
-No entrance exam is required for admission.
+Purdue University's Master of Science in Speech-Language Pathology (MS-SLP) stands as a beacon for aspiring speech-language pathologists, ranked No. 2 by U.S. News & World Report.
+This program, located in West Lafayette, IN, is designed to meet all academic, clinical certification, licensure, and credentialing requirements.
+It offers a comprehensive blend of coursework, clinical experiences, and research opportunities.
+Students gain hands-on experience in the M.D.
+Steer Clinics, preparing them to address communication and swallowing disorders across all ages.
+With a focus on high-quality clinical education, Purdue ensures graduates are ready to make a significant impact in the field.

 Muncie, IN - Public 4-Year - bsu.edu